AMWA-TV/bcp-003/best-practice-authorisation.md

 Use of insecure communication (plain HTTP etc.) is forbidden within the scope of this document.

-Implementation of [BCP-003-01](best-practice-secure-comms.md) is a recommended pre-requisit to implementing this document.
+Implementation of [BCP-003-01](best-practice-secure-comms.md) is a recommended prerequisite to implementing this document.

 Although security of web pages presented to users is also important, this is outside the scope of this document, which is concerned only with APIs.